nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to or occurring at the nanoscale, relevant to the encapsulation process.

-### Expanded Definition and Usage\nNano-encapsulation significantly alters how active substances interact with their environment and biological systems.
+### Expanded Definition and Usage:
+Nano-encapsulation significantly alters how active substances interact with their environment and biological systems.
 In drug delivery, it allows for the precise targeting of therapeutic agents to specific cells or tissues, reducing side effects and improving treatment efficacy.
 In the food industry, nano-encapsulation protects sensitive ingredients from degradation due to light, heat, and oxygen, ensuring that they remain effective until consumption.
 In cosmetics, it provides deeper penetration of active ingredients, enhancing their effectiveness and longevity.